 Joint Health & Injury Prevention

-I’ve dealt with my own share of injuries over the years, and I’ve had to heal my body through movement, strength training, and recovery strategies.
-That experience has shaped my approach to training—focusing on sustainable, joint-friendly exercises that help you reduce pain, improve movement, and protect your body for years to come.
+I’ve dealt with my own share of injuries over the years, and I’ve had to rebuild my body through movement, strength training, and smart recovery.
+That experience has shaped how I train others—using sustainable, joint-friendly exercises that reduce pain, improve movement, and help you stay active for the long haul.

 Loss of muscle support – When the muscles around a joint weaken, the joint itself takes on extra stress.